The Single Page Website: a Practical Business Solution

 A successful business consultant needs nothing more than a solid reputation to get business rolling his way, right?
 Wrong!
-Reputation and networking will get you 95% of the way there… but if you show up at a multi-million dollar deal table wearing a suit you bought in the early ’80s, then don’t be surprised if the other attendees exchange confused looks (then pack up and leave).
+Reputation and networking will get you 95% of the way there… but if you show up at a multi-million dollar deal table wearing a suit you bought in the early ’80s, don’t be surprised if the other attendees exchange confused looks (then pack up and leave).
 Our client knew that, of course!
-So he hired us to design and build him a website that represents his business as his online business card, resume, reputation enhancer.
+So he hired us to design and build him a website representing his business as his online business card, resume, and reputation enhancer.

 “Bright Pink Agency proposed revisions to our logo and website layout that were materially different than what we had previously.
 Their innovative design, prompt responsiveness, and proactive recommendations collectively contributed to our expectations being exceeded.
 We would retain the firm again and recommend their services without hesitation.”Gil Sternbach, CEO of Leverage Corporate Strategy

 - Well-planned structure: a single page website can easily become a mess when it shows large amounts of text; however, with careful planning and great attention to the user experience, we kept the website easy to scan.